-Yet, however sturdy kitchen tile may be, a typical maintenance routine remains necessary to preserve the material and keep its finish looking presentable.
-Daily cleaning is recommended, since kitchen surroundings are exposed everyday to food, oil and liquid spills.
+Yet, however sturdy kitchen tile maybe, a typical maintenance routine remains necessary to preserve the material and keep its finish looking presentable.
+Daily cleaning is recommended since kitchen surroundings are exposed every day to food, oil, and liquid spills.
 Dirt and grime can be visible, particularly when many kitchens sport white or light-colored tiles.
 While the suggestions found in this article can help a DIY person we highly recommend hiring a Tile and Grout Cleaning professional to get the best results.

 Kitchens are the most humid part of your home and moisture is the main reason for mold growth on grout.
 Mold and mildew are favorite breeding grounds for bacteria and no homeowner will need that in a place where food preparation and eating takes place.
 Moreover, dirty tile is not only unhygienic; it may also be a security risk.
-Grease splattered during cooking and left on tile for a long time emits bad odors, and may also cause fire.
+Grease splattered during cooking and left on the tile for a long time emits bad odors, and may also cause a fire.

-The good thing is cleaning tile floors can be simple provided that homeowners make it a typical habit.
+The good thing is cleaning tile floors can be simply provided that homeowners make it a typical habit.
 Daily sweeping and a thorough weekly mopping with warm water will wash off dirt and residue and keep tile surfaces shiny.

 Tile Countertops Need Special Care